-The 'Merge Word Documents' flow action merges up to 10 Microsoft Word documents provided in an JSON array to a single Microsoft Word document.
+The 'Merge Word Documents' flow action merges up to 1000 Microsoft Word documents provided in a JSON array to a single Microsoft Word document.

 The default 'Merge Word Documents' flow action parameters are detailed below:

-- Filename: The filename to assign to the resulting Microsoft Word document (including file extension).
+- Filename: The filename to assign to the resulting Microsoft Word document (including the file extension).

 - Documents: An array of Microsoft Word documents and associated configuration